Genivia/ugrep/README.md

   options `-R` and `-r`.
 - Improved option `-f` uses `GREP_PATH` environment variable or the predefined patterns installed in `/usr/local/share/ugrep/patterns`.
-Options `-w`, `-x`, and `-F` do not apply to predefined patterns.
+Options `-w`, `-x`, and `-F` do not apply to predefined patterns to avoid confusion when `-f` is used with a given search pattern.
 - Patterns with backreferences and lookbehinds require option `-P` (Perl regular expressions), which uses the Boost.Regex library since [Boost.Regex is faster than PCRE](https://github.com/Genivia/RE-flex),